 I started working as part of the Hospital aftercare team in 2010.
 I love working for SCCCC - I've never had a job before where I looked forward to Mondays!
 After having my 2 children, I returned to work for 3 days a week.
 When I'm not at work, I'm wrestling my 2 monsters and enjoying being a Mom and I'm making the most of it before they start school.
 I also love popping over to see my one remaining grandparent and love spending time with her.

-Emma Stewart - Administrator
+Teresa Smith - Administrator

 Dot Fisher - Good Neighbour Scheme Co-ordinator